dartoos-dev/formdator/README.md

 ## Overview

 **Form**idable Vali**dator** — Formdator is a fully object-oriented package for validating Flutter form fields.
-Its key benefits, compared to all other similar packages, include:
+Its main benefits, compared to all other similar packages, include:

-- An object-oriented mindset: the elements for validation are **immutable**, flexible objects that can be combined in various configurations.
+- An object-oriented mindset: the elements for validation are **immutable** objects that can be combined in various configurations.
 - Classes with short — yet meaningful — names like `Req` for a required field;
   `ReqEmail` for a non-empty, well-formed email; `Len.max` for a maximum number of characters; and so on.
 - Easy-to-compose validators: e.g. the command `Trim(Email())` produces a
   validator that trims the entered email before validating it.
+- You can apply multiple validation rules at once by using the `Pair` or `Rules` classes.
 - **Write Less and Do More:** built-in, ready-to-use set of compound validators.
-  To validate an email and limit its length to, say, 50 chars, simply pass an `Email.len(50)` or `ReqEmail.len(50)` object as the validation argument.
+  E.g. to validate an email limited to, say, 50 chars, simply pass an instance of `Email.len(50)` or `ReqEmail.len(50)` as the validation argument.
-- You can apply multiple validation rules at once by using the `Pair` or `Rules` classes.

-For easier integration with Flutter form fields, each validator implements the `call()` method so that any validator object can be called like a function — Callable classes.
+For easier integration with the Flutter form fields, every validator implements the `call()` method so that any validator object can be called as a function — Callable Classes.

 ## Getting Started